‘Conclave’ Review – Hollywood Fantasizes About The Catholic Church’s Push Toward Liberalism

 After Cardinal Lawrence (Ralph Fiennes) is tasked with leading one of the world’s most secretive and ancient events, selecting a new Pope, he finds himself at the center of a conspiracy that could shake the very foundation of the Catholic Church in Conclave (2024), Focus Features

-Secrets and lies are exposed over the next couple of days, and as a result, an unlikely candidate from Kabul finds himself the dark horse candidate for the Pope’s seat – but he is not without his own secret, and one that could damage his credibility at that.
+Secrets and lies are exposed over the next couple of days, and as a result, an unlikely candidate from Kabul finds himself the dark horse candidate for the Pope’s seat, but he is not without his own secret, one that could damage his credibility.
+At face value, Conclave is about the behind-closed-doors political struggle of the Vatican and their search for the next man to be deemed worthy of the title of Holy Father.

 Cardinal Bellini (Stanley Tucci) shares his frustrations with Cardinal Lawrence (Ralph Fiennes) in Conclave (2024), Focus Features

-However, there’s a lot more here than meets the eye, as viewing this film through the eyes of liberal Hollywood, it’s clearly a critique of the leadership of the Roman Catholic Church, with the liberal movement inside its organization being framed as the heroes and the conservative-minded Cardinals, who want to remain faithful to the traditions of Rome, as the villains.
+However, there’s a lot more here than meets the eye.
+Viewing this film through the eyes of liberal Hollywood, it’s clearly a critique of the leadership of the Roman Catholic Church, with the liberal movement inside its organization being framed as the heroes and the conservative-minded Cardinals, who want to remain faithful to the traditions of Rome, as the villains.

-Liberal audiences obviously view this film as a takedown of the ‘narrow-minded views’ of Catholicism, while the more conservative side, particularly Catholics, see it as a fundamental attack on their religion from secular progressives hostile to their traditions.
+Liberal audiences obviously view this film as a takedown of the ‘narrow-minded views’ of Catholicism, while the more conservative side – particularly Catholics – see it as a fundamental attack on their religion from hostile secular progressives.

-Sister Agnes (Isabella Rossellini) address the College of Cardinals in Conclave (2024), Focus Features
+Sister Agnes (Isabella Rossellini) addresses the College of Cardinals in Conclave (2024), Focus Features

 RELATED: ‘Your Monster’ Review – Melissa Barrera’s Small Budget Career Shines With Brilliant Character Study